 You forget to pay attention on a trip

 Your card can be declined if you have a pending hold on your account.
-"This often happens when people are on vacation and they've done two things within moments of each other: They've gotten a rental car ... and then they've just checked in to a hotel," says Melinda Opperman, senior vice president at Springboard Nonprofit Consumer Credit Management.
+"This often happens when people are on vacation and they've done 2 things within moments of each other: They've gotten a rental car ... and then they've just checked in to a hotel," says Melinda Opperman, senior vice president of community outreach and industry relations at Springboard Nonprofit Consumer Credit Management.
 Both of these activities put a hold on a certain portion of a card's limit.

 "A lot of people aren't aware of that, and they're caught off guard," says Opperman.
-"It can take several days for the hold to be released," which is why Opperman advises travelers to bring two credit cards.
+"It can take several days for the hold to be released," which is why Opperman advises travelers to take 2 credit cards.
 Switch off between them for hotels, rental car check-ins, dining and other expenses while you're away.